oliwarner/django-multifactor/README.md

  * **android-safetynet** (Chrome 70+)
  * **NFC devices using PCSC** (Not Tested, but as supported in fido2)

-This project targets modern stacks of Django 2.2+ and Python 3.5+.
+This project targets modern stacks.
+Django 2.2+ and Python 3.5+.

 ## Installation: